ElmikKA/social-network/README.md

     right sidebar:
         message buttons for people who are following you or you are following:

-            fetch all id, username, avatar of follows/followees (todo)
+            fetch all id, username, avatar of follows/followees useGetContacts()

             fetch all messages (todo)